 Year ended December 31,

 2015 2016

 (In thousands)

-Personnel expense € 1,607 € 3,256
+Personnel expense € 1,607 € .
+3,256

 Consulting fees 2,395 2,563

 Supervisory board 165 446

 Office costs 758 746

 Total € 4,925 € 7,011

 Our general and administrative expenses totaled €7.0 million and €4.9 million for the years ended December 31, 2016 and 2015, respectively.
-The increase in our general and administrative expenses in the year ended December 31, 2016 was principally due to (i) an increase of €1.6 million of personnel expenses related to employees recruited to strengthen our general and administrative activities, including the share based compensation expenses related to the grant of stock options to our general and administrative employees, (ii) an increase of €0.2 million of consulting fees related to investor relations, business development, IT, legal and audit activities and (iii) an increase of €0.3 million of supervisory board expenses due to the reclassification of share based compensation expenses related to the grant of stock options to personnel expenses of the non-executive members of our board of directors.
+The increase in our general and administrative expenses in the year ended December 31, 2016 was principally due to (i) an increase of €1.6 million of personnel expenses related to employees recruited to strengthen our general and administrative activities, including the share based compensation expenses related to the grant of stock options to our general and administrative employees, (ii) an increase of €0.2 million of consulting fees related to investor relations, business development, IT, legal and audit activities and (iii) an increase of €0.3 million of supervisory board expenses due to the reclassification of share based compensation expenses related to the grant of stock options to board members from personnel expenses to supervisory board expenses and to increases in the remuneration and travel expenses of the non-executive members of our board of directors.
 On December 31, 2016, we employed 10 employees in our general and administration function, compared to six employees on December 31, 2015.